Animation and motion graphics After Effects workflow Storyboards and edit support

 Recommended skills

-Skills shown in this motion designer CV example
+Skills to feature on a motion designer CV

 A motion designer CV should show visual timing, storytelling, and polished execution.
 Focus on animation work, campaign assets, and the creative outputs you shipped.